mikhael28/books-for-grandma/README.md

 My grandma was reading books on this website that were serving her hideous ads, featuring stuff about the war in Ukraine, weird dietary weight loss supplements, celebrity gossip - I wanted to create a simple and peaceful reading experience for her.
 So, I scraped the site & created a chill, dark-mode enabled experience for her.

+Front-end using some new-fangled React framework called Remix that I wanted to play around with, back-end serverless Python with Flask and Beauitful Soup.
+Deployed on Vercel - my first time using them, and wow I am impressed.

 Check the deployment link on the right to see the MVP - took about 4 hours in total to cobble together front-end and back-end.

 This is why I love coding - because you can create experiences to make the lives of your friends, family and community better with technology.